KempnerInstitute/nodelens/docs/source/user_guide/quickstart.rst

 Quickstart Guide
 ================

-This guide will get you up and running with the alignment framework in minutes.
+This guide will get you up and running with LossLens in minutes.

 .. contents:: Table of Contents
    :local: